About Woods Consulting, LLC

 Residency-Medical Oncology-Colorado State University

-Natacha Montalvo DVM, MS
+Natacha Montalvo DVM, MS, CCRP

 veterinary research consultant

-Dr. Montalvo is a clinical research veterinarian with 10+ years of experience in small animal companion medicine, clinical studies and biomedical research.
+Dr. Montalvo is a clinical research veterinarian with 10+ years of experience in companion animal medicine, clinical studies and biomedical research.
 Dr. Montalvo graduated as a DVM in 2004 from “UNEFM” and worked in small animal medicine and surgery in her home country of Venezuela.
 In 2008, she joined Texas A&M’s Institute for Preclinical Studies (TIPS) as a Research Assistant where she completed a master’s degree in Biomedical Sciences with a focus on genetics.
 She continued at Texas A&M’s TIPS as a Post-Doctoral associate until 2012.
 Subsequent to TIPS, she held research and project management positions at START Cancer Pre-clinical Studies and the Metis Foundation.
-Dr. Montalvo focuses on study design and market research at Woods Consulting, LLC.
+As a veterinary consultant, Dr. Montalvo focuses on study design and market research at Woods Consulting, LLC.

 D.V.M.-The Francisco de Miranda National Experimental University